rschristopher/rschristopher.github.io/src/criticisms/index.md

  reasonable and valid criticisms of Bitcoin.
-And in all cases we will tackle the strongest version of each argument, completely avoiding the typical inept stupidity found in most Bitcoin critics.
+And in all cases we will tackle the strongest version of each argument, completely avoiding the ill-informed noise
+ (you can go elsewhere for that).